esphome/esphome-docs/components/udp.rst

     It's also incremented and written to flash when the counting, lower 32 bits overflows, which can only happen after a very long time.
 The consumer side does not store the received rolling codes in flash.

+    When encryption is used, all the data is encrypted except the sender node name.
+This doesn't decrease the security level, because this information is available anyway in clear from the usual mdns broadcasts of the nodes.

 Configuration examples
 ----------------------